Kyle Tucker Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.4 K/9, the 10th-best in MLB.

-- The Phillies have a 4.46 team ERA that ranks 18th among all MLB pitching staffs.
+- The Phillies have the 15th-ranked team ERA among all league pitching staffs (4.33).

-- Phillies pitchers combine to surrender 26 home runs (one per game), the ninth-fewest in baseball.
+- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (27 total, one per game).

-- Wheeler gets the start for the Phillies, his sixth of the season.
-He is 2-1 with a 4.72 ERA and 34 strikeouts in 26 2/3 innings pitched.
+- Falter gets the start for the Phillies, his sixth of the season.
+He is 0-4 with a 4.50 ERA and 19 strikeouts through 28 2/3 innings pitched.

-- In his last time out on Sunday against the Colorado Rockies, the righty threw six innings, allowing three earned runs while surrendering three hits.
+- His last appearance came on Tuesday against the Seattle Mariners, when the lefty threw six innings, surrendering three earned runs while giving up six hits.

-- The 32-year-old has a 4.72 ERA and 11.5 strikeouts per nine innings in five games this season, while giving up a batting average of .252 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.